 But you also have the option of living nearby – or having a luxurious holiday home right next to one of the East Algarve’s most sought-after beaches.

-If you’ve questions about buying in Portugal that you want to talk to a specialist about, get your free tickets to the next Your Overseas Home shows in Harrogate, Epsom and Birmingham.
+If you’ve questions about buying in Portugal that you want to talk to a specialist about, get your free tickets to the next Your Overseas Home shows in Harrogate or Epsom this autumn.
 You’ll be able to speak to carefully selected estate agents, currency specialists and property law experts.

 Conceição de Tavira

-As previously mentioned, property in the East Algarve is scattered in such a way that there are affordable options almost everywhere.
-As an example, it’s quite possible to find cheaper properties within minutes of both Monte Rei and Praia Verde.
+Affordable property is sprinkled throughout the East Algarve.
+Indeed it’s quite possible to find cheaper properties within minutes of both Monte Rei and Praia Verde.

 Conceição de Tavira